asrhou/NATMI/README.md

 |**Gene3**|0|658.01|0|...|
 |...|...|...|...|...|

-For [user-supplied interactions](#ligand-receptor-interactions-user-supplied-interactions), the IDs in gene/protein abundance matrix can be of any format matching the interactions.
+For [user-supplied interactions](#customised-format), the IDs in gene/protein abundance matrix can be of any format matching the interactions.
 Additionally, [Tabula Muris](https://tabula-muris.ds.czbiohub.org/), [Tabula Muris Senis](https://tabula-muris-senis.ds.czbiohub.org/) and [FANTOM5 cell atlas](http://fantom.gsc.riken.jp/5/suppl/Ramilowski_et_al_2015/) can also be explored.

 ### Cell Labels Metafile (single-cell analysis only)

 For single-cell gene expression data, the user needs to provide a metafile with the mapping between each cell in the dataset and a cell-type label.
-Following table displays the required format of the metafile.
+It also should be saved in the following formats: csv, tsv, txt, xls or xlsx.
+Following table displays an example metafile.

 |Cell|Annotation|
 |-:|:-|